 Research also shows that babies who sleep on their backs are less likely to get fevers, stuffy noses, and ear infections.
 The back sleep position makes it easier for babies to look around the room and to move their arms and legs.

 Remember: Babies sleep safest on their backs, and every sleep time counts!

-When the baby is in the back sleep position, the trachea (tube to the lungs) lies on top of the esophagus (tube to the stomach).
-Anything regurgitated or refluxed from the stomach through the esophagus has to work against gravity to enter the trachea and cause choking.
-When the baby is sleeping on its stomach, such fluids will exit the esophagus and pool at the opening for the trachea, making choking much more likely.
+When on their back, baby’s trachea or windpipe (tube to the lungs) lies on top of the esophagus (tube to the stomach).
+Anything regurgitated,refluxed, or spit up from the stomach through the esophagus has to go against gravity to get to the windpipe and cause choking.
+When on the stomach, such fluids leave baby’s esophagus and pool at the opening for the windpipe, making choking more likely.

-No. Caregivers were following advice based on the evidence available at that time.
-Since then, research has shown that sleeping on the stomach increases the risk for SIDS.
-This research also shows that sleeping on the back carries the lowest risk of SIDS, and that's why the recommendation is "back is best."
+No. Your caregiver followed advice based on the evidence available at that time.
+Since then, research has shown that sleeping on the stomach increases the risk for SIDS, and that sleeping on the back carries the lowest risk of SIDS.
+That’s why the latest recommendation is: “back is best.”